julzaza/wildwitchherbs/_posts/2025-07-07-moon-water-magic.md

 ## How to Make Moon Water: Step-by-Step

 ### 1. **Choose Your Water**
-Use spring water, river water, melted snow, collected rain—or even tap, if that’s all you have.
+Use spring water, river water, melted snow, collected rain or even tap, if that’s all you have.
 The key is your intention.
 Bless or boil if needed.

 ### 2. **Pick Your Moon**
 - **Full Moon**: Power, clarity, manifestation